 Pre-MBA steps: I began planning for my MBA in June 2013

-- I took the redundancy option at work and obtained a decent severance package (3-month pay) that I used to pay part of my first-year tuition fees to reduce the amount borrowed via Prodigy Finance.
+I took the redundancy option at work and obtained a decent severance package (3-month pay) that I used to pay part of my first-year tuition fees to reduce the amount borrowed via my Prodigy Finance MBA loan.

 Steps taken during MBA: August 2015 to June 2017